Flexible Learning Space by Design (online)

 This course engages participants in self-directed activities modelled on the design thinking process of Stanford University’s d.school.
 They will work through a series of modules focused on the design, prototyping and evaluation of flexible learning spaces, and design their own space using an online project plan.
 Workbooks are submitted via MyPL for feedback from a SLEC advisor.

 Learning activities are highly contextualised to each participant’s school, and participants are required to design a real space in their school that meets an identified school need.

 This course is ideal for teachers and/or leaders from existing, refurbished or new schools.
 Participants must have a space for redesign in mind and use dimensions of the space along with budgetary or other guidelines to inform their design.

 |Delivery mode||Online (self-paced)|

 |Prior knowledge||No prior knowledge required|

-- use G Suite tools to complete the course projects.
+- use digital tools to develop a complete project plan.

 'Flexible learning space by design (online)' is currently classified as 'Elective PL' by NESA.
 It was designed to address standards 3.3.2, 4.1.2 and 6.2.2 from the Australian Professional Standards for Teachers.